R0NC0L4/TurtlebotConveyor/README.md

 This action will enable the user to execute and simulate the robot's behavior according to the new control algorithm implemented in the script.

 ## Lidar Configuration

-In order to use the lidar, we had to install the LD08 driver.
-We followed the procedure on the [Robotis site](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup) (refer to the 3.2.8 NEW LDS-02 Configuration).
-Warning: Choose the right ROS's version!!
+To utilize the lidar, we had to install the LD08 driver by following the instructions listed on the [Robotis website](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup) under section 3.2.8 titled "NEW LDS-02 Configuration".
+It is crucial to select the appropriate version of ROS beforehand.

-To see everthing is woking open the terminal window and use the following command:
+To ensure everything is functioning properly, launch the terminal window and enter the given command.

 ```
 roslaunch ld08_driver ld08.launch